 With such a boom in the AI sector, many impressive start-ups have emerged with products helping to innovate a variety of areas across a range of different industries.
 Whether its detecting fake news or the risk of certain cancers, AI technologies are being developed to help with a wide scope of different issues.

-This piece explores TechRound’s lists its top 10 AI companies to watch, all of which have designed technologies to assist with a range of different issues.
+This piece explores TechRound’s lists its top 10 AI companies to watch in both the UK and abroad, all of which have designed technologies to assist with a range of different issues.

 Number 1.
 Optalitix